Wufe/bundle-sink/README.md

 ## What happened
 The `<webpack-entry>` tag helper marked the specified entry as a dependency.
-The `<script-sink>` tag helper uses the dependencies declared all over the razor pages, taking care of duplicates and required chunks
+The `<sink>` tag helper uses the dependencies declared all over the razor pages, taking care of duplicates and required chunks

 The html will contain the scripts required for the selected entries, with their hash appended as query string.
 *e.g.*